Kvancy/ComprehendAI/README.md

 ### Non - blocking AI Analysis
 - **Description**: This feature enables non - blocking AI analysis.
 While the analysis is in progress, you can continue with your work uninterrupted.
 Once the analysis is completed, the results will be printed in the output window.

-### Blocking AI Analysis
-- **Description**: With blocking AI analysis, the results are directly annotated at the function header.

 ### Customizable Function Analysis Depth
 - **Description**: You have the flexibility to set the depth of function analysis according to your needs.

 ### Manual Interaction with AI
 - **Description**: You can manually ask the AI various questions and perform any operations you prefer.

+### Support for Streaming Output with Inference Models

+- **Description**: Supports the use of inference models with streaming output.
+Get continuous results as the model processes data.

 ## Usage